 - Press Windows + R, type sysdm.cpl and click ok

-- In the Advanced tab, click Settings under Performance section
+- In the Advanced tab, click Settings under the Performance section

-- Switch to Advanced tab, click Change under Virtual memory section.
+- Switch to the Advanced tab, click Change under the Virtual memory section.

 - Here checkmark Automatically manage paging file size for all drives

 Windows 10 comes with lots of animations that are included and enabled by default.
 These animations take up additional time and in case you want your PC to be ultra-fast you can disable them.